Seneca-CDOT/vscode-seneca-college/CONTRIBUTING.md

 <br>

-## How can I contribute in vscode-seneca-college project?
+## How can I contribute to vscode-seneca-college project?

 <br>

 Never contributed to open source before?
-Are you curious in how contributions function in our project?
+Are you curious about how contributions function in our project?
 Here is a brief summary!

 <br>